denis-cohen/voteswitchR/readme.md

 The `voteswitchR` package is an open-source R package that offers a suite of functions for managing and analyzing vote switching data.
-It offers a comprehensive software implement of the conceptual framework and the various extensions presented in Cohen, Krause, and Abou-Chadi (2023).
+It offers a comprehensive software implementation of the conceptual framework and the various extensions presented in Cohen, Krause, and Abou-Chadi (2023).

-`voteswitchR` consists of the following functions:
+`voteswitchR` features the following functions:

 **For data processing:**